Viva Cinema

-Viva Cinema (formerly Viva TV) is a Philippine entertainment television channel owned by Viva Communications, available on satellite and cable TV providers.
+Viva Cinema (formerly Viva TV and stylized in uppercase as VIVACINEMA) is a Philippine entertainment television channel owned by Viva Communications, available on satellite and cable TV providers.

 History

 The channel was launched as Viva Cinema on February 1, 2009, the day Cignal Digital TV also began operation.
 The channel's programming line-up consisted of previous teleseries produced by Viva Television, Filipino films and Hollywood films, as well as televised interviews related to upcoming domestic and international films.

 On July 16, 2012, the channel was relaunched as Viva TV, and began broadcasting music videos, talk shows, reality series, concerts and behind the scenes from films featuring some of Viva Communications artists, including Sarah Geronimo, Anne Curtis, KC Concepcion, among others.
+Viva TV ended its broadcast operations on July 31, 2021.

-After nine years and sixteen days, Viva TV ends its broadcast operations on July 31, 2021, and it has reverted to Viva Cinema effective on August 1, 2021, after the former transitioned to and merged with Viva Communications' television production arm unit while the latter returned its broadcast operations as the third incarnation channel featuring archived movies produced and distributed by Viva Films which were produced up to the year 1995 (since August 2022, until 1996), as well as Island Living and concerts.
+On August 1, 2021, the channel brought back the Viva Cinema branding for the second time.
+It currently features archived movies produced and distributed by Viva Films which were released (since August 2023) until 1997 and archived concerts produced by Viva Live.

 Programming

-Current
+Current programming

-As of February 4, 2023, Viva Cinema is divided into various programming blocks:
+As of October 2023, Viva Cinema is divided into various programming blocks: